 She knew he was dead, that somewhere coming back, he had died.
 She accepted they had failed their quest, but then she heard the quiet gurgle and cry.

-Foregoing any concerns of the membrane, she rolled the knight over to discover the baby in his arms.
+Foregoing any concerns about the membrane, she rolled the knight over to discover the baby in his arms.
 She scooped the child up quickly and wiped it clean with her shawl and felt a lightness in her heart.

 Despite her misgivings of the man, the knight had done it.
 He had saved the princess.